Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-Once again comparison of eqs.\@ \eqref{eq_hen_non_ext_hd_largeCP_lowT} and \eqref{eq_hee_non_ext_hd_largeCP_lowT} leads us to
+Once again comparison of eqs.\@ \eqref{ehenhdnelcplt} and \eqref{eheehdnelcplt} leads us to

-where as earlier $ {\cal S}_{A}^{ \textit{th} } = \frac{ 1 }{ 4 G_{N}^{ \left ( d + 1 \right ) } } \left ( \frac{ 4\pi T_{ \textit{ef{}f} } }{ d } \right )^{ d - 1 } L^{ d - 2 } l $.
+where as earlier $\mathcal{S}_A^{\textit{th}}=\frac{1}{4G_N^{(d+1)}}\left(\frac{4\pi T_{\textit{ef{}f}}}{d}\right)^{d-1}L^{d-2}l$.

-Again the holographic entanglement negativity in eq.\@ \eqref{eq_hen_non_ext_hd_largeCP_lowT}, obtained in the limit of large chemical potential and high temperature, is purely dependent on the area of the relevant entangling surface.
-As before this happens due to the precise cancellation of the volume dependent thermal term described by eq.\@ \eqref{eq_hen_hee_rel_non_ext_hd_largeCP_lowT}, in conformity with the standard quantum information theory expectations, and serves to further substantiate the holographic conjecture proposed in \cite{Chaturvedi:2016rcn}.
+Again the holographic entanglement negativity to the leading order in eq.\@ \eqref{ehenhdnelcplt}, obtained in the limit of large chemical potential and high temperature, is purely dependent on the area of the relevant entangling surface.
+As earlier this is due to the precise elimination of the volume dependent thermal term to the leading order described by eq.\@ \eqref{ehenheehdnelcplt}, in conformity with the standard quantum information theory expectations, and serves to further substantiate the holographic conjecture proposed in \cite{Chaturvedi:2016rcn} and our construction.

-Having described in detail the computation of the holographic entanglement negativity for the required single subsystem with long rectangular strip geometry for various cases involving $CFT_d$s dual to bulk non extremal $AdS_{d+1}$-RN black holes, in subsection \ref{subsec_hen_ext_hd} we turn our attention to the same for two dif{}ferent cases involving extremal $AdS_{d+1}$-RN black holes.